PixelMelt/blog/content/LLMs/Cloning your Discord friends with Large Language Models.md

-This is a blog post where I show you how I trained a large language model on my discord server to get it to imitate my friends.

 Did it work well and is it useful in any way?
 No.
 Is it hilarious to mess around with and does it mimic them well?
 Yes.